tcort/cmc/LANG.md

 ### Array Subscripts

 Arrays must be subscripted except when passing an array as an argument to a function.

+### Array Size

+Zero length arrays are not allowed.

 ### Variable types